 - 163. After the first eleven months of operations, in July 2004, City Water was collecting far less revenue than had been projected.
-It reached the conclusion that in order for the company to continue to function on a financially viable basis, the Lease Contract needed to be reviewed and in particular, the Operator Tariff needed to be increased.51 - 164.
+It reached the conclusion that in order for the company to continue to function on a financially viable basis, the Lease Contract needed to be reviewed and in particular, the Operator Tariff needed to be increased. - 164.
 In a letter dated 8 July 2004, City Water requested an Interim Review of the Operator Tariff, and further requested that some of the base assumptions of its bid be re-examined.
-It indicated as the basis for its request the fact that:

-"- The operating costs, especially those for local staff, exceed those assumed in the economic evaluation of the project and the determination of the base Operator Tariff used in the Contract.

-- The assumed volume of water available for distribution in Dar es Salaam may not be in line with bid expectations".52 capacity as Interim Regulator, to discuss the request.
-The minutes of the meeting record that:
+It indicated as the basis for its request the fact that: - "- The operating costs, especially those for local staff, exceed those assumed in the economic evaluation of the project and the determination of the base Operator Tariff used in the Contract. - The assumed volume of water available for distribution in Dar es Salaam may not be in line with bid expectations".
+52 - 165.
+On 20 August 2004, a meeting was held between City Water and Minister Lowassa, in his capacity as Interim Regulator, to discuss the request.
+The minutes of the meeting record that: - "... after one year of operations, a number of problems has arisen that threatens the well being of the project.
+These problems, which include contractual breaches amounting to non-performance by the operator, are listed below as follows: